-OnScreen will not work with a Full Screen DOS application.
-OnScreen will work with a DOS application in a DOS Window.
-There are a few items that should be noted when using OnScreen with a DOS Window.
+OnScreen with CrossScanner will not work with a Full Screen DOS application.

+OnScreen with CrossScanner will work with a DOS application in a DOS with a DOS Window.
 You may want to use a PIF file for operating a DOS Application in a DOS Window.